 7. There is a $35.50 fee for the license.
 We accept cash, credit charge (processing fee extra) or an in-state check (only from applicants).

 Marriage with person under age 18

-The following requirements must be met prior to issuing a marriage license if the bride or groom is under 18:
+The following requirements must be met prior to issuing a marriage license if the applicant is under 18:

 - 1. Must be 16 years of age.
-No bride or groom under 16 may be issued a marriage license without an order from the District Court.
-The bride must be pregnant before the court will issue an order.
+No applicant under 16 may be issued a marriage license without an order from the District Court.
+The female must be pregnant before the court will issue an order.

 - 2. A female minor must make application in the county of her parent's residence, but can get married in another county after she has completed the requirements for the license.

 - 3. A Consent to Marriage Form (84-FCC-501) is required.
 This must be completed, witnessed, signed by the parent or legal guardian* of the minor, and sworn by the deputy clerk.
 (A guardian must bring the document affirming guardianship).

 - 4. One parent or legal guardian* and two witnesses 18 years old or older, must sign the Consent to Marriage Form for each minor.